 Introduction – The Essential Aesop – Epilogue

-Now perhaps there’s a subtle (or not so subtle) implication that the Dog was not properly trained, implicating the Master’s own fault by his failure of duty to train his Dog in proper behavior, but that fact becomes essentially immaterial, because Aesop’s story gives the Man the overt power to achieve his role as “Master” by domination over the Dog; thus the adage:
+Perhaps there’s a subtle (or not so subtle) implication that the Dog was not properly trained, implicating the Master’s own fault by his failure of duty to train his Dog in proper behavior, but Aesop’s story gives the Man the overt power to achieve his role as “Master” by domination over the Dog; thus the adage:

 “Melior canis doctus quam canis catenatus, sed si prius afferre non possumus, posterius imponemus.” (“Better a trained dog than a chained dog, but, if we cannot adduce the former, we will impose the latter.”)

-But Aesop gives us another clue, by saying the Dog grew “proud” of the external controls.
-When Aesop identifies a vice in his story, leaving no doubt as to character attributes, we know it’s not going to go well.
+But Aesop does one better—for those adult Masters who can perceive it—and gives us another clue, by saying the Dog grew “proud” of the external controls.
+We know from studying Aesop that, when Aesop expressly identifies a vice in his story, leaving us no doubt as to character attributes, we know it’s not going to go well, for someone.

 Pride in being a Slave, or a Criminal.